|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Clients like Shawna not only experience distress about their fluctuating weight resulting from binging, but also experience body image distortion.
 Although the bulimic client may be within a normal BMI, he or she may perceive a completely different self-image than others.
 While Shawna weighed 110, she still believed herself to be overweight and terribly fat.
 Think of your Shawna.
 How does his or her body image affect his or her binging?

 ♦ Category #3 - Negative Emotions

 Julia, age 24, was an emotional eater and purger.
 She stated, "Binges start when I’m tired or depressed, or just upset.
 I become tense and panicky and feel very empty!
 I try to block out the urge to eat but it just grows stronger and stronger!
 The only way I know to release these feelings is to binge.
 And binge-eating does numb the upset feelings.
 It blots out whatever it was that was upsetting me.
 The trouble is that it is replaced with feeling stuffed and guilty and drained!"
 Think of your Julia.
 What are his or her emotional triggers?

-On the next track, we will examine three concepts of interpersonal relationships with regards to the binging and purging client.
+In the next section, we will examine three concepts of interpersonal relationships with regards to the binging and purging client.
 These three concepts of interpersonal relationships include: early childhood development; as a means to please; and secrecy.

 Binge Eating Disorder

 - Office on Women's Health.
 (2016).
 Binge Eating Disorder.
 U.S. Department of Health and Human Services.